Rahat-ch/blog/content/blog/birth-of-a-blog/index.md

 ---
-slug: '/birth-of-a-blog'
+title: How This Blog Was Born
 date: '2019-01-23'
-title: 'How This Blog Was Born'
 ---

 TLDR: I taught myself how to build this site with a combination of the official Gatsby Documentation and tutorials.
 I came to realize that the Gatsby Documentation itself is all you need.
 (Always read the docs!)
 I am also looking for dedicated individuals to collaborate on a project with me.
 See the end of this post for details.